KD5FMU/Check-Connection-HamVoIP-Version/README.md

 sudo nano check_connection_hv.sh
 ```

-Remove the X's on the line that starts with "MY_NODE" and replace them with your node number.
-Then remove the X's on the line beginning with TARGET_NODE and replace them with the node number you wish to stay connected to.
+Add your node number on the line that starts with "MY_NODE" and replace them with your node number.
+Then enter the node numbers of the nodes you want tio stay connected to on the line beginning with TARGET_NODE, if it's more than one number just seperate the nodes with a space.
 Then save the file (if you are using nano then hit CTL + X and then Y to save and enter to exit).

 Now the script file needs to be made executable, this can be done with this command:
 ```